-Biden’s first address to Congress is invite-only
+President Biden’s first address to Congress is invite-only

 “We continuously evaluate the intelligence with our partners and refine the plan; we look to make those refinements,” Plati said.

-Associated Press Writer Kevin Freking contributed to this report.
+Associated Press Writers Kevin Freking, Michael Balsamo and Mark Sherman contributed to this report.